 Your choice of utility company may also be restricted.
-Movinghub said consumers wanting to go with a company they didn’t partner with would probably have to sort it themselves.
+Movinghub said consumers wanting to go with a company with which they didn’t partner would probably have to sort it themselves.
 Fast Connect, MoovMe and iMoved, said they would help facilitate the connection.

 Movinghub also licenses its technology to other companies, which then rebrand it as their own.
 For example, Tall Poppy uses Movinghub’s technology and services under its own One Smooth Move brand.
 This means even if you sign up with One Smooth Move, you’re still dealing with Movinghub.

 While using a moving service could save you time, there’s no guarantee you’re getting the whole picture, the best deal, or even connected.
 To reduce your risk, you’ll need to do your homework to figure out if using one of these services will work out in your favour, which could quickly gobble up any time savings.